 Here’s a photo of me hanging on the pull-up bar and holding the Olympic rings in my local park.

 There are several ways to make this exercise more challenging.
-You can add more weight, go a further distance, or do both.
+You can add 2.5-5kg more weight, go a farther distance, or do both.
 You can also reduce rest time between sets.
+For beginners, I recommend using a weight that you can hold for 20-30 seconds.
+Consider doing loaded carries in place of your usual cardio (after your strength training session) or integrate them into your metabolic conditioning routine.

 Are you ready to get bigger wrists?
 I’ve already written a number of articles where I explain how to use kettlebell swings.